kneasle/kneasle.github.io/content/_index.md

 heavily in this site, since there is a nice amount of intersection between maths/computing and the theory of change ringing.

 I also play trombone and drums and produce funky/dancy electronic music.
-You can find my recent music on [Spotify](https://open.spotify.com/artist/5se1gPrgyw8RP1cX4tRABi) (amongst other places).
+My recent music is on [Spotify](https://open.spotify.com/artist/5se1gPrgyw8RP1cX4tRABi) (amongst other places).
 Earlier music remains on [YouTube](https://www.youtube.com/channel/UCKl0T4IDZC3vUz152hDAzGw) and [SoundCloud](https://soundcloud.com/kneasle) as an archive for those who want to listen to it...